Black Jack, Kansas

 Black Jack, Kansas Historical Markers by Kathy Alexander.

-The creek near the village was named Black Jack by Mexicans traveling along the Santa Fe Trail, and the village was named after the creek.
+The creek near the village was named Black Jack by Mexicans traveling along the trail, and the village was named after the creek.
 Some of its first settlers to the community were William Riley, David Fearer, E. D. Pettengill, S.A.
 Stonebraker, and H. N. Brockway.

 A re-creation of the Battle of Black Jack in which Pearson fought with John Brown.
 Photo courtesy Baldwin City Signal.